-Greece’s waters are home to wide range of marine animals, ranging from whales to sea turtles.
+Greece’s waters are home to a wide range of marine animals, ranging from whales to sea turtles.

 By Cliff Blaylock